 What are debtor days?

 If you’re not familiar with the term, debtor days (also called days sales outstanding) is a way to measure the average number of days it takes to get paid after invoicing customers for services delivered.
-Businesses that offer invoice payment terms, usually when selling to other businesses, don’t always get paid by the invoice due date.
+Professional service businesses that offer invoice payment terms, usually when selling to other businesses, don’t always get paid by the invoice due date.
 Research conducted by Moula found that 65% of SME customers don’t pay on time.
 This means that businesses that expect payments in 15, 30, 60 or even 90 days have to wait even longer for their money to come in.
 As a result, cash flow is negatively affected.

 For example, a business that offers 30 day payment terms and gets paid 10 days late on average, its debtor days are 40.
 To learn more about debtor days, check out What Are Debtor Days and How Do You Calculate Them?